 An aspect of the American dream is owning real estate.
 Buying a home can be combined with many emotions (happiness, excitement, worry, etc.)These emotions can come all at once during the buying process.
 The best way to handle anything in life is to prepare correctly.
-As a Christian Mortgage lender, we believe in guiding our clients with honesty and integrity when purchasing a home.
+As an Honest Mortgage lender, we believe in guiding our clients with honesty and integrity when purchasing a home.

 Below are five recommended steps to take before purchasing a home:

 -My credit score does not qualify or is too Low: First, avoid the common myths about how to improve your credit score.
 Rumors are called rumors for a reason.
 Closing your credit accounts could actually cause your credit to be lowered, not using your credit accounts doesn’t help, and the list goes on and on.
 One of the key actions we take here at Fellowship home loans, especially if a client cannot qualify for a mortgage, is layout a credit action plan to ensure the client will eventually become qualified.
 In comparison, some lenders may just plainly deny an application because of credit score, we take an approach to help our clients through being an honest lender with the steps they can do to qualify within the near or long term future.

 I have great credit- That’s great news!
 The main goal in this scenario will be to maintain your score.
 Don’t lose the good credit score you’ve worked for.
 There are some mistakes that can actually lower your credit, such as, maxing out credit cards, making late payments, applying for tons of credit, and not monitoring the credit.
 During the loan process, you can consult with your Fellowship Home Loans loan officer prior to taking on any new debt or inquiring about new credit.

 2) Figure out What You Can Afford and What You Feel Comfortable Paying